0xemoon/0xemoon/README.md

 # 👨‍💻 About Me

 Hey!
-I'm **Emoon** — a passionate smart contract security researcher deeply focused on the **Solana blockchain** and **Rust-based smart contracts** 🦀.
+I'm **Emon** — a passionate smart contract security researcher deeply focused on the **Solana blockchain** and **Rust-based smart contracts** 🦀.
 I spend most of my time exploring vulnerabilities, auditing high-performance protocols, and leveling up my skills every single day.

 I believe security is not just about defense — it's about understanding things deeply enough to break and rebuild them better.